Introduction

 - set the Parameter value to anything you want (we picked "Anchorage")

-- click on the Parameter type icon (little grey box with a Q) and set it to Body (B) as this is the type we need to use here
+- click on the Parameter type icon (little grey box with a Q) and set it to Body (B), as this is the type we need to use here

 - submit your request again by clicking the big blue arrow button in the top right

-You have now a recordID parameter and two field parameters, one for Name and one for City.
+You now have a recordID parameter and two field parameters, one for Name and one for City.

 Once that list is generated, we are also going to reuse elements from the Create Record scene above: